multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 are notorious for not performing well in this respect, which is not surprising since they mainly target a very different use case: large-scale high-performance I/O on large datasets.

-This has led to to all sorts of creative workarounds for "the startup problem", including for example tools like [Spindle](https://github.com/hpc/Spindle), and recommendations to not install (in particular Python) software directly on the parallel filesystem but to use a container image instead ([see the documentation of the current flagship EuroHPC system LUMI](https://docs.lumi-supercomputer.eu/software/installing/python/)).
+This has led to all sorts of creative workarounds for "the startup problem", including for example tools like [Spindle](https://github.com/hpc/Spindle), and recommendations to not install (in particular Python) software directly on the parallel filesystem but to use a container image instead ([see the documentation of the current flagship EuroHPC system LUMI](https://docs.lumi-supercomputer.eu/software/installing/python/)).